-This post was last updated on August 10th, 2019 at 11:55 am
+This post was last updated on April 20th, 2020 at 02:04 pm

 For the active traveler who enjoys an adventure, a visit to Mount Hua (Hua Shan) is a great option.
 This is a mountain in China, near the city of Xi’an where you can also find the Terracotta army.
 Although it is certainly not the highest mountain (the top is 2,155 meters, about 7000 feet), it is one of the most extraordinary mountains in China.

 The mountain is part of the Qinling Mountains and is one of the five holy mountains of China.
-It plays an important role in the Taoist tradition and besides tourists you will also find many pilgrims here.
+It plays an important role in the Taoist tradition and besides tourists, you will also find many pilgrims here.

 The Sacred Mountain

 If you have the opportunity to visit Mount Hua you will find a giant staircase at the foot of the mountain that is so high that you can hardly see the end.
 This highlight is also not reserved for people with a poor condition.
 The view of this mega staircase is actually already worth a visit to Mount Hua.

 TIP – The best base for visiting this mountain is the village of Hua Shan.

 The surroundings of the mountain are of fairy-tale-like beauty.
 It is not surprising that the Chinese have chosen this mountain as one of the five Sacred Mountains.
 In the mountains, there are ancient temples and life-threatening (but beautiful) hiking trails that monks used to get to the temples.
 Today the paths are mainly populated by day-trippers.